h-unterp/buzzwords/Readme.md

 ## UX ideas:
 1. 2nd "page" to show results, back button to go back to start.
+2. Highlighting of buzzwords in results
-2. Cookies to save state.
+3. Cookies to save state.
-3. Ability to add/remove individual buzzwords
+4. Ability to add/remove individual buzzwords
-4. Accept PDF and transform to plaintext
+5. Accept PDF and transform to plaintext

 ## Areas for improvement: